Hadri2103/odoo_server_config_tutorial/README.md

 Invite users, add languages, rename company and website.

 ## Mail server setup

+### Email redirection
+In case you only want to receive emails, setup an email redirection on Cloudflare directly.
+Create email routing and delete and a

 First, receiing emails.
 Create email routing on cloudflare and delete and add whatever DNS records they say you need to